 Understanding the essence of the project and client business requirements help the coordinator to determine an apt time frame for completion of the project.
 Understanding the ability of the agile software development team, the onsite coordinator can assign individual roles and responsibilities and set daily targets in a well-planned manner.
 Deadlines and unexpected delays can be efficiently dealt with when the onsite coordinator has a good amount of experience.

 3. Client Management:

 An onsite coordinator should be part of the agile development team and should not be making commitments on behalf of the team.
-Instead, they should encourage open communication between the development team and product owner.
-This process also includes testing of the software’s basic features, security features and undertaking the debugging process to identify and resolve defects within the program.
+Instead, they should encourage open communication between the bespoke software development team and product owner.
+This process also includes testing of the software’s basic features, security features and undertaking the debugging proce to identify and resolve defects within the program.

 Clients should be made aware of this entire process by the onsite coordinator.
 An onsite coordinator should be chosen on his ability to manage client expectations in an efficient manner where the client does not get false impressions about the project.
-Exaggerated statements by the coordinator and failure to follow them through would lead to client dissatisfaction and it can also damage the reputation of the software development outsourcing company.
+Exaggerated statements by the coordinator and failure to follow them through would lead to client dissatisfaction and it can also damage the reputation of the offshore product development outsourcing..